-Once STYLY Studio launches, your scene list will popup.
+Once STYLY Studio launches, your scene list will appear.

 Name the scene you are going to create.
 You can change the title anytime before publishing it.

-Once you name the scene, you will be able to click the [CREATE] button, so click it.
+Once you name the scene, you will be able to click the [CREATE] button.
+Click the [CREATE] button.

-Once the scene is created, a screen like the image above will popup.
+Once the scene is created, a screen like in the image above will appear.
 This is the STYLY default scene.

-Click the [Assets] button at the upper left to upload a model.
+Click the [Assets] button in the upper left side of the screen to upload a model.

-After you click [Assets], an assets window will popup, where you can choose which assets to place in your scene.
-We want to upload the 3D model first, so click [3D Model] first.
+After you click [Assets], an assets window will appear.
+In the Assets window, you can select which assets to place in your scene.
+We want to upload the 3D model from CLO, so click on [3D Model].

-Once the 3D model upload screen pops up, choose [My Models & Upload].
+Once the 3D model upload screen appears, choose [My Models & Upload].

 This is the 3D model upload window.